Plan to attend the Michiana Irrigated Corn and Soybean Production Program

 Indiana producers will earn Pesticide Applicator Records Program (PARP) credits and Michigan producers will earn pesticide recertification credits.

-The Michigan Soybean Promotion Committee, Corn Marketing Program of Michigan, Indiana Soybean Alliance and Indiana Corn Marketing Council are covering most of the costs for this program.
-However, there is a $15 per person registration fee and pre-registration is requested before Friday, Feb.
-28, to ensure an accurate count for lunch and materials.
+The Michigan Soybean Promotion Committee, the Indiana Soybean Alliance and the Indiana Corn Marketing Council are covering most of the costs for this program.
+However, there is a $20 per person registration fee and pre-registration is requested before Wednesday, Feb.
+19, to ensure an accurate count for lunch and materials.

 To register, call the Purdue Extension office in LaGrange County at 260-499-6334 or download the registration below.